-Overall if you are looking for a basic but productive device that can run tasks and provides a decent gameplay experience then this could be suitable for you, however, it’s important to bear in mind that there are some issues when it comes to the aesthetics, display and battery life.
+Overall if you are looking for a basic but productive device that can run tasks and provides a decent gameplay experience then this could be suitable for you.
+For a cheap gaming laptop under $600, it’s a fairly good buy.
+However, it’s important to bear in mind that there are some issues when it comes to the aesthetics, display and battery life.

 4. Acer Aspire 5

 CPU: 7th Generation dual intel core 2.7 GHz | GPU: Intel HD graphics 620 | RAM: 8GB DDR4 | Screen: 15.6- inch (1920×1080) | Storage: 1TB HDD | Battery: 48 Whr | Dimensions: 13.5 x 9.4 x 0.8 inches | Weight: 5.3 lbs